-- 9.3 Where the Contractor is responsible for the design and construction of retaining walls, the Contractors designs shall be submitted for approval by the Company's Structural Engineer prior to the works commencing on site.
-The design for the retaining wall must include and not be limited to stress and strength calculations, loadings presented by the wall, drainage requirements and specific details for the methodical approach required for backfilling and compaction testing.
+- 9.3 Where the Contractor is responsible for the design and construction of retaining walls above 1.5m high, the Contractors designs (including foundation design) shall be submitted for approval by the Company's Structural Engineer prior to the works commencing on site. - 9.4 The design for the retaining wall must include and not be limited to stress and strength calculations, loadings presented by the wall, drainage requirements and specific details for the methodical approach required for backfilling and compaction testing.
 Consideration must be given, as part of the design criteria, to the safe maintenance where required, including any fencing erected on top of the retaining wall.
-Detailed design and construction methodology must be provided to be assessed by the Divisional Technical Team. - 9.4 The Contractor is to ensure all materials used are in accordance with those specified within the sub-contract documentation and / or the Contractors designs.
-The Contractor is to ensure that all materials incorporated into the works conform to the requirements of the specification and are fit for their intended purpose. - 9.5 Where proprietary retaining wall systems are designed and / or installed the Contractor must ensure that any persons or contractors employed are approved by the manufacturer for this purpose.
-The installation contractor must have a defined quality assurance process in place and formal records must be provided to Site Management to demonstrate that the construction meets the design criteria.
-Verification must be provided progressively as the retaining structure is erected. - 9.6 Retaining walls must be constructed by suitably experienced and trained personnel who adhere to the site specific Safe System of Work.
-The contractor is responsible for collating information such as temporary/permanent works inspection records, site reports including photographic evidence confirming all specified components/materials as installed as per design drawings and specifications.
-It is a requirement that frequent inspections of works are to be carried out by the appointed engineer.
+Detailed design and construction methodology must be provided to be assessed by the Division. - 9.5 The Contractor is to ensure all materials used are in accordance with those specified within the sub-contract documentation and/or the Contractors designs.
+The Contractor is to ensure that all materials incorporated into the works conform to the requirements of the specification and are fit for their intended purpose. - 9.6 Where proprietary retaining wall systems are designed and/or installed the Contractor must ensure that any persons or contractors employed are approved by the manufacturer for this purpose. - 9.7 All persons installing the retaining structure must be suitable trained in its construction with a briefing provided on the safe system of work for construction and the quality controls to be implemented.
+A record of the briefing must be provided to the Company's Site Management. - 9.8 The installation contractor must have a defined quality assurance/inspection and test plan in place and formal records must be provided to the Company's Site Management to demonstrate that the construction meets the design criteria.
+Information required will include: - A safe system of work must be detailed for the construction of the retaining structure including any installation/removal of any temporary works required - Quality control records must be provided for the construction of the foundations, which confirms details of the concrete utilised, any sampling required to confirm structural strength and compliance with design criteria for each pour - Control and inspection requirements for any temporary works is clearly detailed and managed by the contractor, with appropriately competent persons employed to manage the temporary works - Confirmation must be provided that any drainage required as part of design at the rear of the retaining structure has been installed to the relevant design criteria with appropriate records maintained including geotagged photographic evidence - During installation of the retaining structure there must be regular inspections as defined in the project inspection and test plan.
+Inspections must be undertaken by a competent person (appropriate knowledge and experience of the design/construction specification), and provide confirmation that appropriate construction of section of wall has been undertaken, any compaction has been completed of appropriate backfill material and photographic evidence of the specific location.
+These are to be provided to our Site Management team for review (not approval) as work progresses at least weekly